Professorial Staff - Zone Movement

 It is recognised that the Head of School may not always have the relevant subject specialist expertise to evaluate the standard of research outputs.
 In such cases, the Head of School may consult, confidentially, with a relevant senior academic who has the appropriate specialist knowledge.
 In such cases, the Head of School should indicate in their statement that consultation has taken place, indicating who was consulted.
 All assessments of the quality of research outputs should be compliant with the principles of the Declaration on Research Assessment (DORA).

 7. Zone Movement Panel

-A Zone Movement Panel meeting will be chaired by either the Principal or the Vice Principal, Academic Planning & Technological Innovation, and will comprise the Senior Vice Principal, the Vice Principals for Learning & Teaching and Research, the Clerk of Senate, the Executive Director of People & OD and the Director of Performance & Reward, along with a clerk from the Performance, Pay & Reward team.
+A Zone Movement Panel meeting will be chaired by the Senior Vice Principal/Deputy Vice Chancellor – Academic and will comprise the Vice Principals for Learning & Teaching and Research, the Clerk of Senate, the Executive Director of People & OD and the Director of Performance & Reward, or other such People & OD Executive member, as nominated by the Executive Director of People & OD, along with a clerk from the Performance, Pay & Reward team.

-Each College Vice-Principal will attend only for cases in their respective Colleges with the relevant Head of School or Director of Research Institute for those cases under consideration.
-A further two members of senior professorial staff (either another Head of School/Director of Research Institute, a Dean or someone nominated by the Vice-Principal/Head of College) may also attend for College specific cases along with the College Head of HR.
+Each College Vice-Principal will attend only for cases in their respective Colleges with the relevant Head of School for those cases under consideration.
+A further two members of senior professorial staff (either another Head of School, a Dean or someone nominated by the Vice-Principal/Head of College) may also attend for College specific cases along with the College Head of People & OD.